voschezang/coding-handbook/programming-paradigms.md

 ## Language Design

-* All modern languages (e.g. C, Java, Python, Haskell) are [equal](https://en.wikipedia.org/wiki/Turing_completeness) and allow for
+* All modern languages (e.g. C, Java, Python, Haskell) are [equal](https://en.wikipedia.org/wiki/Turing_completeness) and allow for:
-  1. encapsulation of _functionality_ using modules or components
+  1. encapsulation of _functionality_ using modules or components,
-  2. encapsulation of _data_ using (local) scopes
+  2. encapsulation of _data_ using (local) scopes.

 * In addition, many languages allow for composition of datastructures and methods a type of class system.
-E.g.
+E.g.:
   1. Type aliasses and union types.
     E.g. `union type A = B | C`, `alias type A = {b: B, c: C}`.
-  2. Interfaces and base-classes (e.g. class implementation and extension)
+  2. Interfaces and base-classes (e.g. class implementation and extension).
   * This allows for domain-driven design.

 * The major difference between object-oriented programming (OOP) and functional programming (FP):